Lending drops in Spain

-Data out from the Spanish Statistical office yesterday showed yet another decrease in mortgage lending both in terms of average loan size, capital lent and number of new mortgage constituted.
+Data out from the Spanish Statistical office yesterday showed yet another decrease in lending in Spainboth in terms of average loan size, capital lent and number of new mortgage constituted.

 The level of Spanish mortgages for residential dwellings completed in February 2013 fell by 4.9% in comparison to January 2013 and capital lent fell by 4.2%.

-The level of Spanish mortgages completed in Feb 2013 in comparison to level of mortgages completed in Feb 2012 dropped by 7.5% and the level of capital lent dropped by 9.2%.
+The level of Spanish mortgages completed in Feb 2013 in comparison to level of loans completed in Feb 2012 dropped by 7.5% and the level of capital lent dropped by 9.2%.